-Interestingly, RT-PCR, using appropriate primers specific for various genes encoding chromatin-modifying enzymes and transcription factors in Pax5(-) mutants, showed not only that PCAF and HDAC9 mRNA levels are gradually elevated through the first, early and middle stages and at the later stage reach almost plateau levels, but also that the mRNA level of HDAC7 moderately changes during cultivation (Fig. 7).
+Interestingly, RT-PCR, using appropriate primers specific for various genes encoding chromatinmodifying enzymes and transcription factors in

+Pax5(-) mutants, showed not only that PCAF and HDAC9 mRNA levels are gradually elevated through the first, early and middle stages and at the later stage reach almost plateau levels, but also that the HDAC7 mRNA level moderately changes during cultivation (Figure 7).
 In addition, Aiolos and OBF1 mRNA levels are gradually reduced from the first through the early to middle stages and become undetectable at the later stage.
 Ikaros and E2A mRNA levels are drastically elevated at the first stage, and thereafter gradually and certainly decreased through the early to middle stages and at the later stage reach almost the same levels as in DT40 cells.
-The EBF1 mRNA level is completely reduced at the first stage and remains unchanged at an undetectable level during cultivation.
-The PU.1 mRNA level is obviously reduced at the first stage, and thereafter gradually elevated during cultivation and at the later stage reaches almost the same level as in DT40 cells.
+The EBF1 mRNA level is completely reduced at the first stage and remains unchanged at an undetectable level during